 A Montreal-based designer, focused on simplicity, clean code and good typography.

 I'd definitely have to give video games some credit.
-I remember trying to find resources online about Conker's Bad Fur Day (a video game on N64) and all I could find was boring text-based walkthroughs.
+I remember trying to find resources online about Conker's Bad Fur Day (a video game on N64) and all I could find were boring text-based walkthroughs.
 So I decided to change that.
 After some digging, I stumbled upon GeoCities—where I launched my very first website.
 It had it all: a hit counter, 88x31 buttons, trailing cursors, those under construction gifs, a guestbook and even a fan art section which was populated with drawings submitted by strangers.
 It was awesome.

 I then made more websites around videos games that I played: from Counter-Strike clans to World of Warcraft guilds.
 I don't think I even realised at the time that I was kicking off something that would end up turning into a career.
 I've had the need to create products for people ever since.